Our Lady of Guadalupe: Callahan and Smith

+Sol Rosales

+In 1982, Guillermo Schulenburg, abbot of the basilica, hired José Sol Rosales of the Instituto Nacional de Bellas Artes y Literatura to study the image.
+Sol Rosales thought that the tilma was made of linen and hemp, and not either agave or cotton.
+Contrary to previous claims, he said that the fabric had been prepared with white paint before the image had been painted.
+He saw several different styles of tempera throughout the image.
+He held that the paints were made from various natural pigments, and further noted that all of these pigments were commonly available in 16th-century Mexico.
+Like Flores Gómez, Sol Rosales saw various touch-ups and repainting throughout the image.

+Sol Rosales concluded that the image was of human origin.
+He claimed that others, like Cabrera, had had similar findings, but concluded that the image was divine due to social pressures.
+Sol Rosales and his team were supervised during the investigation by Schulenburg and others.
+Schulenburg sent the results of this study to the Vatican, cautioning against the canonization of Juan Diego.

+Studies on the eyes

+Several studies have examined the eyes of the image.
+The authors of these studies claim that they have found images in the eyes corresponding to the people believed to have been present when Juan Diego opened his tilma before the bishop.
+The eyes are also claimed to contain Purkinje images exactly where they would be expected to be found in living eyes.

+Critics of these studies liken the figures to inkblots and pareidolia.

 Cultural significance

-Juan Diego's tilma has become Mexico's most popular religious and cultural symbol, and has received widespread ecclesiastical and popular veneration.
+Juan Diego's tilma has become Mexico's most popular religious and cultural symbol and has received widespread ecclesiastical and popular veneration.
 In the 19th century it became the rallying cry of the Spaniards born in America, in what they denominated 'New Spain'.
 They said they considered the apparitions as legitimizing their own indigenous Mexican origin.
 They infused it with an almost messianic sense of mission and identity, thereby also justifying their armed rebellion against Spain.

 Symbol of Mexico

 Nuestra Señora de Guadalupe became a recognized symbol of Catholic Mexicans.
 Miguel Sánchez, the author in 1648 of the first published account of the vision, identified Guadalupe as Revelation's Woman of the Apocalypse, and said: